RSDKModding/RSDKv4-Decompilation/README.md

 ## Other Platforms
 Currently the only supported platforms are the ones listed above, however the backend uses libogg, libvorbis & SDL2 to power it (as well as tinyxml2 for the mod API and asio for networking), so the codebase is very multiplatform.
 If you're able to, you can clone this repo and port it to a platform not on the list.

+# Server
+The multiplayer server requires Python 3.8 or later.
+You can download Python [here](https://www.python.org/downloads/).
+To use the server, open Command Prompt in the folder [Server.py](https://github.com/Rubberduckycooly/Sonic-1-2-2013-Decompilation/blob/main/Server/Server.py) is located in, then run the command ``py -3 Server.py [local IPv4 address] [port] debug``.
+You can find your local IPv4 address using the command ``ipconfig``.
+Note that the CPP server found in the Server folder in the repo has been deprecated and no longer works.
+It has been kept in the repo for reference purposes.

 # FAQ
 ### Q: The screen is tearing, how do I fix it?